 - Beef Fried Rice: Sauté steak or brown ground beef in a pan, then crumble or dice and add to your fried rice.

-Here are a few of my favorite takeout-inspired recipes on the blog:
+If you’re interested in trying out some more takeout-inspired recipes, here are a few of my favorite ones on the blog:

 - Chinese Chicken Fried Rice